datapointchris/markdown-toc.nvim/README.md

 - `:Mtoc p[ick]`

-  Opens a Telescope picker to preview and insert a ToC with chosen heading-level bounds.
+  Opens a picker UI to preview and insert a ToC with chosen heading-level bounds.
+  By default, uses Snacks.picker if available, otherwise falls back to Telescope.
+  You can configure the preferred picker via the `picker.preferred` option.

   Presets:
   - Global ToC (all headings): full-document ToC honoring `headings.before_toc` option.